MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Teams/Set-MgGroupTeam.md

         - `[ExchangeAccessStateReason <DeviceManagementExchangeAccessStateReason?>]`: Device Exchange Access State Reason.
         - `[ManagedDeviceName <String>]`: Automatically generated name to identify a device.
 Can be overwritten to a user friendly name.
         - `[ManagedDeviceOwnerType <ManagedDeviceOwnerType?>]`: Owner type of device.
-        - `[ManagementAgent <ManagementAgentType?>]`: Management agent type.
+        - `[ManagementAgent <ManagementAgentType?>]`: managementAgentType
         - `[Notes <String>]`: Notes on the device created by IT Admin.
 Return default value null in LIST managedDevices.
 Real value only returned in singel device GET call with device id and included in select parameter.
 Supports: $select.  $Search is not supported.
         - `[PartnerReportedThreatState <ManagedDevicePartnerReportedHealthState?>]`: Available health states for the Device Health API
         - `[Users <IMicrosoftGraphUser[]>]`: The primary users associated with the managed device.
       - `[Manager <IMicrosoftGraphDirectoryObject>]`: directoryObject
       - `[MemberOf <IMicrosoftGraphDirectoryObject[]>]`: The groups and directory roles that the user is a member of.
 Read-only.
 Nullable.
 Supports $expand.
       - `[Messages <IMicrosoftGraphMessage[]>]`: The messages in a mailbox or folder.
 Read-only.
 Nullable.
       - `[MobilePhone <String>]`: The primary cellular telephone number for the user.
 Read-only for users synced from on-premises directory.
 Maximum length is 64 characters.
 Returned by default.
-Supports $filter (eq, ne, not, ge, le, in, startsWith, and eq on null values).
+Supports $filter (eq, ne, not, ge, le, in, startsWith, and eq on null values) and $search.
       - `[MySite <String>]`: The URL for the user's personal site.
 Returned only on $select.
       - `[Oauth2PermissionGrants <IMicrosoftGraphOAuth2PermissionGrant[]>]`:
         - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.